-There was a drop in the number of incidents in 2011 and 2012 due to industrial action in the New Zealand Fire Service.
+There was a drop in the number of incidents in 2011 and 2012 due to industrial action.

 Table 1: Number of hazardous substances incidents for each alarm level, 2009-2016

-The National Poisons Centre (NPC) received 8,220 calls concerning hazardous substances in nine months of 2015.
+The National Poisons Centre (NPC) received 4,297 calls concerning hazardous substances in five months of 2016.
 Over 50 percent were related to children under five years (Table 2).

-Household products were the most common exposure (5,047 calls) reported to the NPC, followed by cosmetics (1,008 calls) (Table 2).
+Household products were the most common exposure across all age groups (2,805 calls) (Table 2).

 These data exclude poisonings from medicines, drugs, food, alcohol, and carbon monoxide where the source was not from the combustion of gas from a cylinder.

 Most hazardous substances injuries are considered acute (short-term, intense exposure) rather than chronic (prolonged low intensity exposure) events.
 Chronic harm from hazardous substances is hard to measure because it is often difficult to determine what caused the harm.
 This means that data on chronic harm is hard to find and likely to underestimate the number of people affected.